offbynull/offbynull.github.io/docs/data/learn/Game Theory/input/input.md

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

-TODO: Finish 2.9.1 exercise 2.3 a to c, then start from top of pg 24
+TODO: then start from top of pg 24

 # Exercises